Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

-Steps to Earning Substance Abuse Counselor Certification in Illinois
+- Steps to Becoming Certified as a Substance Abuse Counselor in Illinois

 In Chicagoland, they’re counting the opioid overdose deaths in the thousands.
-The numbers are staggering —in 2022 alone, the Cook County Medical Examiner’s Office recorded nearly 2,000 overdose deaths, 1,824 of which involved fentanyl.
-To put that number in perspective, it’s more than all homicides and car crash facilities in the state combined during this time.
+The numbers are staggering.
+In 2022 alone, the Cook County Medical Examiner’s Office recorded nearly 2,000 overdose deaths, 1,824 of which involved fentanyl.
+To put that number in perspective, it’s more than all homicides and car crash fatalities in the state combined during this time.
 The problem is widespread in Illinois.

 On Chicago’s West Side, the opioid crisis is particularly acute, but it’s certainly not the only area struggling to climb out from under what feels like a dark cloud.
-Communities throughout Chicago and Cook County are reeling as the crisis continues to take its grim toll, everywhere from Englewood to East Garfield Park to Washington Park and beyond.
+Communities throughout Chicago and Cook County are reeling as the crisis continues to take its grim toll, affecting areas such as Englewood, East Garfield Park, Washington Park, and beyond.

 According to the Drug Enforcement Administration’s (DEA) Chicago Field Division, many of the elements that make this massive metropolis so successful, such as its legitimate trade and vast infrastructure, have also allowed drugs to flow freely, creating a devastating storm that’s trapping hundreds of thousands in addiction.